 Lucky Things is all about helping you and others to feel more confident about our wellbeing and our careers.
 A word that comes up lot in my own head is change.
 Not just because of my HR career but what we’ve had to deal with along the way.
-We all have different experiences of change.
+Well, what a year we’ve all had juggling changes due to the pandemic.
+Pre Covid-19, we all have different experiences of change.
 It might crop up every now and then or feel like an everyday thing.
 So why is it that we always have to live with change?

-It’s here to stay…Earlier this week I came across the quote “The only permanent thing is change”.
-It’s here to stay.
+It’s here to stay…A few years ago, I came across the quote “The only permanent thing is change”.
+These words are from the Greek Philosopher Heraclitus.
+Folks, change is here to stay whether we embrace it or not.
 We experience big and small changes every day.
 Some changes are more obvious than others.
 Some changes impact us in bigger ways than others.

 It’s beyond our control…Change is here to stay and more often than not, it’s beyond our control.
 From changes in government to changes to our daily commute, change is often decided by others.
 Many of us like to work and live with stability so we know what to expect from each day.
 So it’s about learning how we can work with change.